oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 **Note**:
-      - If your Database Firewall reports show a lot of unknown activity you probably have **Native Network Encryption** enabled
-      - Please disable it from a terminal session and run the queries again:
+      - If your Database Firewall reports show a lot of unknown activity you probably have **Native Network Encryption** enabled.
+Please disable it from a terminal session and run the queries again:
             - To check, run the following script: `$DBSEC_LABS/nne/nne_view_sqlnet_ora.sh`
             - If it says `SQLNET.ENCRYPTION_SERVER=REQUESTED` or `SQLNET.ENCRYPTION_SERVER=REQUIRED` then it needs to be disabled
             - To disable it, run the following scripts: `$DBSEC_LABS/nne/nne_disable.sh`
             - To verify, run the following script: `$DBSEC_LABS/nne/nne_view_sqlnet_ora.sh`

 💡 **TIP:** You've now configured the protection for *`Employees_search`* target using SQL Firewall and Database Firewall.
 Let's now configure protection for *`Customer_orders*` target using Database Vault.